Marcus Licinius Crassus: Crassus and Spartacus

 In Plutarch's account, Pompey was asked to stand for the consulship.
 Crassus wanted to become his colleague and asked Pompey for his assistance.
 As said in the Life of Crassus, "Pompey received his request gladly (for he was desirous of having Crassus, in some way or other, always in debt to him for some favor), eagerly promoted his candidature, and finally said in a speech to the assembly that he should be no less grateful to them for the colleague than for the office which he desired."
-However, in office, they did not remain friendly.
+In office, however, they did not remain friendly.
 They "differed on almost every measure, and by their contentiousness, rendered their consulship barren politically and without achievement."
-Crassus displayed his wealth by realizing public sacrifices to Hercules, entertaining the populace at 10,000 tables and distributing sufficient grain to last each family three months, an act that had the additional ends of performing a previously made religious vow of a tithe to the demigod Hercules and also to gain support among the members of the popular party.
+Crassus displayed his wealth by realizing public sacrifices to the demigod Hercules, entertaining the populace at 10,000 tables and distributing sufficient grain to last each family three months, an act that had the additional ends of performing a previously made religious vow of a tithe to Hercules and also to gain support among the members of the popular party.